rrousselGit/provider/README.md

 }
 ```

-This way, the widget won't unnecesserily rebuild if something other than `name`
+This way, the widget won't unnecessarily rebuild if something other than `name`
 changes.

 Similarly, you can use [Consumer]/[Selector].